Mapping "Brain Terrain" Regions on Mars using Deep Learning: Introduction

 \section{Introduction}

-Brain coral is a geologically young terrain that has the potential to enhance our understanding on the role of water in the recent geological history of Mars.
-“Brain coral” is a descriptive term given to a decameter-scale surface texture on Mars that consists of labyrinthine ridges and troughs occurring in flat terrains, typically in topographic lows.
+Brain terrain is a geologically young terrain that has the potential to enhance our understanding on the role of water in the recent geological history of Mars.
+“Brain terrain” is a descriptive term given to a decameter-scale surface texture on Mars that consists of labyrinthine ridges and troughs occurring in flat terrains, typically in topographic lows.
+The areas are named for their resemblance to the human brain or aquatic brain coral species.
 It is found primarily at mid-latitudes and is often associated with lineated valley fill (LVF), concentric crater fill (CCF) and lobate debris aprons (LDA) (e.g., \citealt{Squyres1978}; \citealt{Malin2001}; \citealt{Carr2001}; \citealt{Mangold2003}).
 This terrain type shares morphological similarities to sorted stone circles on Earth, which are thought to form as the result of numerous freeze/thaw cycles of rock-bearing soil \citep{Dobrea2007}.
 In Earth’s arctic environments, sorted stone circles and labyrinths are the result of a rock-bearing and water-rich soil layer that undergoes heave/contraction cycles as the result of freezing-thaw processes (\citealt{Taber1929}; \citealt{Taber1930}; \citealt{Williams1989}) whereby rock-soil segregation can systematically occur (\citealt{Konrad1980}) and lead to pattern formation (e.g. \citealt{Werner1999}; \citealt{Kessler2003}).
-The convective kinematics of this process are reasonably well explored (\citealt{Goldthwait1976}; \citealt{Williams1989}) through the analysis of trenches and seasonal data from tilt meters and other field studies (e.g. \citealt{Hallet2020}).
-However, while the morphologies of brain coral and sorted stone circles are similar, similarity in form does not necessarily imply the same underlying process.
-Competing hypotheses argue brain coral formed by sublimation lag, polygon inversion, or stone sorting by freeze-thaw (\citealt{Mangold2003}; \citealt{Dobrea2007}; \citealt{Levy2009}), but its origin remains unresolved.
+The convective kinematics of this process are reasonably well explored (\citealt{Goldthwait1976}; \citealt{Williams1989}; \citealt{Hallet2013}) through the analysis of trenches and seasonal data from tilt meters and other field studies (e.g. \citealt{Hallet2020}).
+However, while the morphologies of brain terrain and sorted stone circles are similar, similarity in form does not necessarily imply the same underlying process.
+Competing hypotheses argue brain terrain formed by sublimation lag, polygon inversion, or stone sorting by freeze-thaw (\citealt{Mangold2003}; \citealt{Dobrea2007}; \citealt{Levy2009}), but its origin remains unresolved.
 Multiple classes of young geomorphic features on Mars suggest that thawing may have occurred in the recent geologic past and may still be ongoing, although significant controversy remains \cite{McEwen2011}.
-It is therefore important to compare available hypotheses (\citealt{Mangold2003}, \citealt{Milliken2003}, \citealt{Costard2002} and \citealt{Kreslavsky2008}) by performing a careful and detailed study of this terrain.
+It is therefore important to compare available hypotheses (\citealt{Mangold2003}, \citealt{Milliken2003}, \citealt{Costard2002}, \citealt{Kreslavsky2008}, \citealt{Cheng2021}, \citealt{Hibbard2022}) by performing a careful and detailed study of this terrain.